Meet the #YSQUAD

 Anna is all about Insights & Advocacy for the Y. Gender equality & social justice has been her passion for as long as she can remember and she loves having the opportunity to put intersectional feminism at the heart of her work.
 A self-described "non-profit tragic", she has 15 years of experience in fundraising and communications and more recently her focus has been on advocacy & policy.
 She's a member of the NCW Auckland Executive and Chair of Women's Health Action.

 Dellwyn is our fearless leader.
 She's passionate about gender equality and wants to amplify the voices of young women as New Zealand moves to more equitable outcomes for all its people and embraces the changes that will face us this century.
 She has 30 year’s experience in corporate and private business, has led a family foundation (the Stevenson Foundation) and a major charity (Cure Kids).
 Among her governance roles she has served on the Board of Philanthropy NZ.
 In 2017, Dellwyn founded New Zealand’s first Women’s Fund, bringing an idea to New Zealand that is mobilising women around the world.

-Meet Grace our Operation Manager and accountant guru.
+Meet Grace our Operations and Finance Manager.
 She wants women to feel safe wherever they are in their homes, workplace, public places and while travelling.
 This was the only job she applied for when she moved to Auckland from Christchurch.
 She believes that God put her in the organisation for a reason.
 "I still don’t know what the reason is but I enjoy working here.
-There are things that clash with my Christian belief such as pushing for the abortion law.
-But, in general, we are working towards creating a better tomorrow for women and I am in for that."
+There are things that clash with my Christian beliefs but, in general, we are working towards creating a better tomorrow for women and I am all for that."

 You can make a difference in the lives of young women and girls today